-Criteria Mastery In progress Student provides thoughtful reflection of how their mindset has evolved over the course of the semester.
+Criteria Mastery In progress Students provide thoughtful reflection of how their mindset has evolved over the course of the semester.
 The reflection includes specific examples from their personal and professional experiences that help to illustrate their current mindset.
-Student posts a summary of their reflection to the Google Classroom.
+Students post a summary of their reflection to Blackboard.
 The post includes 1 to 2 paragraphs and is free of grammatical errors.